yairgd/yairgd.github.io/content/post/linux_core_isolcpus.md

 # References
-Here are some reference sources that used to create this post
-[[1] Whole one core dedicated to single process](https://stackoverflow.com/questions/13583146/whole-one-core-dedicated-to-single-process)
+Here are some reference sources that used to create this post [[1] Whole one core dedicated to a single process](https://stackoverflow.com/questions/13583146/whole-one-core-dedicated-to-single-process)